pcherna/pegasus-example-apps-v2/README.md

 * `x-transition.duration.250ms` is an Alpine directive requesting that a transition be used to make the div come and go.

 The other example showcases as-you-type validation.
 A `validateEmail()` JavaScript function will return True if the email looks fully formed.
 We then show or hide a valid or invalid message based on that.
 See the actual code for details.

+## Tech Notes -- Sorting and Filtering

+* The **django-filters** package is used for sorting and filtering
+* It's tricky to get the behaviors right in the form

 ## Notes and Todos